Myanmar and militants trade Rakhine atrocity accusations

-YANGON (AFP) - Myanmar's Aung San Suu Kyi on Monday (Aug 28) accused Rohingya fighters of burning down homes and using child soldiers during a recent surge in violence in troubled Rakhine state, allegations denied by the militants themselves.
+YANGON • Myanmar's Aung San Suu Kyi yesterday accused Rohingya fighters of burning down homes and using child soldiers during a recent surge in violence in the troubled Rakhine state, allegations denied by the militants.

-The impoverished western state neighbouring Bangladesh has become a crucible of religious hatred focused on the stateless Rohingya Muslim minority, who are reviled and perceived as illegal immigrants in Buddhist-majority Myanmar.
+The impoverished western state neighbouring Bangladesh has become a crucible of religious hatred focused on the stateless Rohingya Muslim minority, who are perceived as illegal immigrants in Buddhist-majority Myanmar.

-Despite years of persecution and government restrictions, the Rohingya largely eschewed violence.
+Sporadic armed clashes have erupted since last October when a previously unknown Rohingya militant group staged a series of attacks on security forces, sparking a massive crackdown by Myanmar's military which the United Nations believes may have amounted to ethnic cleansing.

-But sporadic armed clashes have erupted since October when a previously unknown Rohingya militant group staged a series of attacks on security forces, sparking a massive security crackdown by Myanmar's military which the United Nations believes may have amounted to ethnic cleansing.
+A brutal round of fresh fighting has been raging since last Friday, when militants staged new coordinated ambushes.

 Get The Straits Times